 CURRICULUM AND INSTRUCTION Z08.13451

-Title I – Parent/Community Involvement Policy
+Title I – Parent/Community and Family Engagement Policy

-This policy and the plan to implement it have been developed jointly and in agreement with, and will be distributed to, parents of students participating in the Title I program.
-Parents shall be notified of the policy in an understandable and uniform format and, to the extent practicable, provided in a language that parents can understand.
-This policy shall be made available to the local community and updated periodically to meet the changing needs of parents and the school.
+This policy and the plan to implement it have been developed jointly and in agreement with, and will be distributed to, parents and family of students participating in the Title I program.
+Parents and family shall be notified of the policy in an understandable and uniform format and, to the extent practicable, provided in a language that recipients can understand.
+This policy shall be made available to the local community and updated periodically to meet the changing needs of parents, family, and the school.

 The Boone County Board of Education believes that families are children’s first teachers and that together we have a shared obligation to educate our District’s children to meet high academic expectations and achieve the goals of College, Career and Life Readiness.